Before you install New Relic for PHP, make sure your system meets the applicable requirements.

 If your application uses other application performance monitoring (APM) software besides our agent, we cannot guarantee that our agent will work correctly and we cannot offer technical support.
 For more information, see Errors when using other monitoring software.

 New Relic collects instance details for a variety of databases and database drivers.
-The ability to view specific instances and the types of database information in APM depends on your New Relic agent version.
+The ability to view specific instances and the types of database information in APM is available for the following:

 To disable collection of host information, use either of these options: